Reece236/USOPC-Data-Challenge/README.md

 # USOPC-Data-Challenge

 ## data_2017_2021.csv and data_2022_2023.csv
-are the CSV files provided for us at the start of the Data Challenge.
+These are the CSV files provided for us at the start of the Data Challenge.

 ## main.py
 Our py file which cleans the data, creates the graphs, and runs the linear regression.
 It outputs two teams